byteinsight/photoshop_targa_scripts/README.md

 paint/car_folder/car_cust_id.psd == design/car_folder/car_cust_id.psd
 ```

-Update your Documents location:
+#### Update your Documents location:

 The default location for your iRacing Paints folder will be on the C Drive but often people will move it to another location because of storage.

-The default file path is: C:\Users\<YourUserName>\Documents\iRacing\paint
+The default iRacing file path for paints is: C:\Users\<YourUserName>\Documents\iRacing\paint

 However, the scripts are set up to use D:\Documents\iRacing\paint because my Documents folder is on a different drive.

-You can update line 16/17 in both scripts to your paint folder location.
+Update line 16/17 in both scripts to your paint folder location.
+Note you will need to put the path between speechmarks and swap back slashes for forward ones.

+Also you need to go the long route to get the full path.
+Open Windows Explorer, click on This PC, C Driver, Users followed by your Username, Documents and iRacing.
+Eventually you should see the paint folder.
+Right click on this and choose copy Address as text.
+If you have done it right it should look something like the example above.

-To use them:
+#### To use them:

 1. Copy the files to your Program Files\Adobe\<Your Photoshop Version>\Presets\Scripts folder.
 2. Access them File > Scripts in photoshop